 A conviction for any of these charges can lead to fines and potential time behind bars.

-Individuals must purposefully forge or falsify registration documents to be convicted under VC 4463.
-If you gained possession of forged, altered, or falsified documents accidentally and with no intent to deceive anyone, you may be able to avoid a conviction.
+To be convicted under VC 4463, individuals must purposefully forge or falsify registration documents.
+However, if you accidentally acquired forged, altered, or false certificates with no intent to deceive anyone, you may be able to avoid a conviction or a criminal record.

 The Evidence Against You Is Circumstantial